 Tips for visiting Yoho National Park

-When you enter any National Park,in this case you will probably be arriving from Jasper or Banff, you are required to pay an entrance fee.
+When you enter any national park in Canada, you must pay an entrance fee.
 You have a choice of either a daily pass or a yearly pass.

 The yearly Discovery Pass is valid for all National Parks in Canada.
 You can purchase it at the gate when you enter the national park, in the Visitorβs Centre or online here.

-For seasonal road closures due to wildlife presence or avalanche dangers in Yoho National Park, check out the report from Parks Canada.
+For trail closures due to wildlife presence or avalanche dangers in Yoho National Park, check out the report from Parks Canada.

-Current road conditions for British Columbia can be checked here.
+Accurate road conditions for Alberta can be checked here and for British Columbia here.

 Yoho Valley Road leading to Takakkaw Falls is passing through avalanche area and itβs open mid-June to mid-October.

-If youβre hiking in the Canadian Rockies, youβre hiking in a bear country.
-You should always carry a bear spray (can be purchased at Visitorβs Centre or outdoor stores), know when and how to use it and make noise while hiking (to let bears and other wildlife know that youβre there so you don’t scare them)!
-Carefully read these instructions on how to behave around bears.
+As always, you are in a bear habitat in the Canadian Rockies.
+You should always carry a bear spray (can be purchased at Visitorβs Centre or outdoor stores), know when and how to use it and make noise while hiking and running (so you donβt surprise any bears)!
+Carefully read these instructions on how to behave around them.

 Yohoβs Visitor Centre is located in Field along Trans-Canada Highway.
 The helpful staff can answer any questions you have about the area, current trail closures or reports, provide maps or book campgrounds.